Shayne3000/Wazzap/README.md

 Wazzap is a WhatsApp clone built using [Jetpack Components](https://developer.android.com/jetpack), the [Stream Chat API](https://getstream.io/), and other modern Android Development techniques.
 Wazzap was inspired by the [WhatsApp clone](https://getstream.io/blog/build-whatsapp-clone/) created by the GetStream Team.

 ## Building Blocks
 Wazzap was written in Kotlin and Java.
-It uses a single-activity architecture in tandem with a modular structural paradigm.
+It uses a single-activity architecture in tandem with a modular app structural paradigm.
 It also employs a bevy of other tools, plugins, and libraries from the Jetpack suite; and the Android ecosystem at large.
 These are listed below:

 ### Libraries
 - [Jetpack][0]:
-    - Foundation - Components for core system capabilities, Kotlin extensions and support for multidex and automated testing.
+    - Foundation - Components for core system capabilities, Kotlin extensions and support for multidex.
        - [Android KTX][2] - provide concise, idiomatic Kotlin to Jetpack and Android platform APIs.
        - [AndroidX][1] - an improvement on the [Android Support Library][5].

-    - [Architecture][16]- a collection of libraries that help design robust, testable, and maintainable apps.
+    - [Architecture][16] - a collection of libraries for designing robust, testable, and maintainable apps.
        - [DataBinding][17] - declaratively bind data sources to UI components in a layout.
        - [Navigation][18] - handles everything to do with navigation within the single activity.
        - [Lifecycle][19] - attaches lifecycle-aware capabilities to architecture components.
        - [LiveData][20] - a lifecycle-aware, observable data holding component.
        - [ViewModel][21] - stores and manages UI-related data in a lifecycle-conscious manner.
 It also retains its data through configuration changes like screen rotations.

-    - UI - User-interface components from Jetpack used for building
+    - UI - User-interface components and controls from Jetpack used for building the GUI of an app.
        - [AndroidX Kotlin Fragment][11] - a Kotlin implementation of a Fragment from the AndroidX Fragment Library.
-       - [AndroidX Kotlin Activity][12] - a Kotlin implementation of an Activity from the AndroidX Acivity Library.
+       - [AndroidX Kotlin Activity][12] - a Kotlin implementation of an Activity from the AndroidX Activity Library.
        - [AppCompat][14]- Provides backward compatibility across older Android releases i.e. allows access to new APIs on older API versions of the platform (many using Material Design).
        - [Material Design Components][15] - Modular and customizable Material Design UI components for Android.